-THIS ESSA PROVISION IS ADDRESSED BELOW:

-n/a

-Probation Officer Coordination ESSA SECTION 1423(11)

-As appropriate, provide a description of how schools will work with probation officers to assist in meeting the needs of children and youth returning from correctional facilities.
+n/a Probation Officer Coordination ESSA SECTION 1423(11) As appropriate, provide a description of how schools will work with probation officers to assist in meeting the needs of children and youth returning from correctional facilities.

-THIS ESSA PROVISION IS ADDRESSED BELOW:

-n/a

-Individualized Education Program Awareness ESSA SECTION 1423(12)
+Individualized Education Program Awareness

 Provide a description of the efforts participating schools will make to ensure correctional facilities working with children and youth are aware of a child's or youth's existing individualized education program.

-THIS ESSA PROVISION IS ADDRESSED BELOW:

-n/a
+Alternative Placements

-Alternative Placements ESSA SECTIONS 1423(13)
+ESSA SECTIONS 1423(13)

 As appropriate, provide a description of the steps participating schools will take to find alternative placements for children and youth interested in continuing their education but unable to participate in a traditional public school program.

-THIS ESSA PROVISION IS ADDRESSED BELOW:

-n/a